rickytechnip/yukunfeng/README.md

 Marker may clone and download the uploaded from above link, the root contain 7 `.ipynb` files which can be open with jupyter notebook.
 The [view_distributions.ipynb] is the solution to task 2.1, and the other 6, for task 2.2.
 The root also contain 3 folders -- [data folder](data), [img folder](img), [output folder](output), which contain respectively the given data, the confusion matrices and the required `.csv` for task 2.3.
+Generating output files from `.ipynb` need manually changing the value ds to 1 or 2 except the file "PER_1+2.ipynb"